 5 Essential Oils for Post Traumatic Growth

 Unlike other essential oil companies, I have always focused on blends because I have found the synergies between oils to be more powerful than single oils on their own.
-I have also tried to create blends designed for very specific functions, like balancing specific organ systems or regions of the brain, because I have also found the more specific the intention, the more successful the result.
-It is often noted that Frankincense in Myrrh are mentioned in the bible.
-What is not often noted is the fact that these two oils were likely combined as a blend and overlayed with intention or prayer.
-I believe that is the ideal way to use essential oils – as blends associated with specific intentions – as it seems to yield the best results.
+I have also tried to create blends designed for particular functions, like balancing specific organ systems or regions of the brain, because I have also found that the more specific the intention, the more successful the result.
+It is often noted that Frankincense and Myrrh are mentioned in the bible.

-The following 5 specific intentions with essential oils have helped me shift out of post- traumatic stress and into post traumatic growth:
+The following 5 specific intentions with essential oils have helped me shift out of post-traumatic stress and into post-traumatic growth:

 1. Grounding

 Grounding allows us to release much of the burden of our loss or struggle into the earth.
-You can literally think of it as garbage dump for any physical or mental baggage you no longer wish to carry.
+You can think of it as a garbage dump for any physical or mental baggage you no longer wish to carry.
 Grounding brings us into a state of balance, both mentally and physically.
-It is in this balanced state that our body can rest, repair, and heal on the physical, emotional and spiritual level.
+It is in this balanced state that our body can rest, repair, and heal on the physical, emotional, and spiritual level.

 2. Detoxification